 The Mediterranean Diet

 The Mediterranean diet is a type of high nutrient diet based on the traditional eating habits of people in countries such as Italy, Greece, and Spain.
 It is rich in fruits, vegetables, whole grains, legumes, nuts, and olive oil.
 It also includes moderate amounts of fish, poultry, and red wine.
-The Mediterranean diet has been shown to improve heart health, reduce the risk of cancer and Alzheimer’s disease, and help with weight loss.
+The Mediterranean diet improves heart health, reduces cancer and Alzheimer’s disease risk, and aids in weight loss.

 The DASH Diet